Bradford Dudley Hill: 2006–2016: Return to the NCL

 Hill started the season with four victories in a row including a season opening win against Stanley Rangers (38–10).
 However a defeat to Askham and a heavy loss in the Conference Challenge Cup to Rochdale Mayfield (6–54) dented their good start.
 Throughout the season Dudley Hill's form varied from match to match culminating in only winning 13 of their 22 matches in the league.
 Hill finished 7th and missed out on the playoffs by points difference.

-2023–present: Yorkshire Men's League
+2023–2025: Yorkshire Men's League

 In March 2023, the club announced it would be resigning from the National Conference League after being relegated from Division Two to join the Yorkshire Men's League.
 The decision was made after the club struggled to arrange postponed games to be played.
 Entering the Yorkshire Men's League in Division Two meant there were more local derbies and the club could focus more on junior teams.

+2026–Present: National Conference Yorkshire A

+Since 2026, the club plays in the brand new RFL league - the National Conference Yorkshire A, following the RFL's reorganisation of the amateur game.